ima-nyush/Critical-Data-Visualization-F19/README.md

 #### Assignments:

 Due Monday (2019/10/14):
+- Finish your Data Zine Project and add a `README.md` file to the project folder.
+  - In the `README.md`, please describe your project in a few sentences and include screenshots of each of the pages.
+Feel free to expand on points you want to highlight or talk about challenges you faced and solutions you found (or compromises you made) while working on it.
-- Finish and submit your Data Zine Project to the [class wiki](https://github.com/leoneckert/cdv-fall19/wiki/Data-Zine-Project-(week-6)) by
+- Push the project to you GitHub repository and submit a link to the [class wiki](https://github.com/leoneckert/cdv-fall19/wiki/Data-Zine-Project-(week-6)) by
 ```
     Monday, 2019/10/14, NOON 🚨
 ```